cargomail-org/cargomail/README.md

 #### *Key Points*

-Each email consists of a *placeholder message* and associated external resources (message bodies) stored on the Resource Server (RS) of the respective *mailbox service*.
+Each email object consists of a *placeholder message* and associated external resources (message bodies) stored on the Resource Server (RS) of the respective *mailbox service*.
 The *placeholder message* also functions as an access control list for its external body resources.
 The information flow illustrated in the Figure 1 includes the following key points:

 - The body resources owned by the author, stored on the RS of the origin *mailbox service*, are temporarily shared with recipients.
 Following a successful sharing process, a *placeholder message* is sent to each recipient through the MHS.
 This *placeholder message* contains the *mailbox service* origin URL and the cryptographic hash values of the referenced body resources (see Appendix A for a *placeholder message* example).